 Undergraduates at FSU enjoy the privilege of not only studying with, but researching alongside internationally prominent faculty in astrophysics, atomic physics, biophysics, high energy physics, condensed matter physics and nuclear physics.
 In addition to working with faculty, FSU’s chapter of the Society of Physics Students provides a platform for physics majors to connect with one another, resulting in a supportive on-campus community and life-long relationships.

-The FSU Physics Department also offers majors in: Physics, Physical Science, and Physical Science/FSU-Teach.
+The FSU Physics Department also offers majors in: Physics, Physics and Materials, Physical Science, and Physical Science/FSU-Teach.

 Prospective transfer students should contact email@example.com (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.

 Students must complete the following prerequisites required for admission in preparation for the upper division Physics and Astrophysics major.
 The following may also apply toward the major and/or General Education.

 MAC X311 (4) Calculus with Analytic Geometry I